You can also browse the questions below to find what you are looking for.

 The incentive amount equals $25 per mile of EPA-rated all-electric range, up to a maximum of $4,000 per eligible vehicle.

 |Under $45,000||All-electric mileage x $25||$4,000|

 The 2021 Toyota Prius Prime Plug-In has 25 EPA-rated all-electric miles of range.

 ($25) x (25 EPA-rated all-electric miles) = $625 Incentive

 The 2021 Hyundai Kona Electric is a BEV with 258 miles of EPA-rated all-electric range and an MSRP below $45,000.
 This incentive tier has a maximum of $4,000.
 Therefore, the 2021 Kona EV would be eligible for a $4,000 incentive.

 The 2021 BMW i3 is a BEV with 153 miles of EPA-rated all-electric range, but the MSRP is above $45,000.
 This incentive tier has a maximum of $2,000.
 Therefore, the 2021 BMW i3 would be eligible for a $2,000 incentive.

 No, the incentive amount is the same and it is given in full to the consumer regardless of whether the vehicle is purchased or leased.

-An incentive of up to $250 will be provided toward the purchase and installation of in-home electric vehicle charging infrastructure once the program is launched.
+An incentive of $250 will be provided toward the purchase and installation of in-home electric vehicle charging infrastructure once the program is launched.